bUnit-dev/bUnit/docs/site/docs/misc-test-tips.md

   | SubComponent1Test.cs
 ```

-## Using the same Root Namespace and Folder Structure
+## Using the same root namespace and folder structure

 A neat trick, which will limit the number of `import` statements needed in your test project, is to set the root namespace to the same as that of the production code project, _AND_ use the same folder structure as shown above.
 Following the example above, the `MyComponentLibTests.csproj` file should contain this: